upenn-libraries/bulwark/README.md

 * `assets_display_path` - The location on the filesystem where the application will handle serving display-worthy derivatives.
 * `file_path_label` - A value used by the application to populate the semantic manifest.
 This can be customized, or left FILE_PATH by default.
 * `metadata_path_label` - A value used by the application to populate the semantic manifest.
 This can be customized, or left METADATA_PATH by default.
-* `manifest_location` - The location on the filesystem where a manifest containing minimal semantic information for the application to begin populating its own semantic knowledge base is stored.
-See area below for configuration details of this file.
 * `object_data_path` - The directory within the git repository for each object where the user will be directed to interact on their local filesystem.
 * `object_admin_path` - The directory within the git repository for each object where the application will be directed to interact.
 * `object_derivatives_path` - The directory within the git repository for each object where the application will be directed to store binary derivatives.